dbactual/thomaspaine-www/content/pages/about_us.md

 Josh Klein, New York, NY - professor of Criminal Justice, Iona College

-Frances Chiu, Connecticut, professor, New School, NYC, and Board of Anthem Press Gothid Studies
+Frances Chiu, Connecticut, professor of Literature and History, New School, NYC, and Board of Anthem Press Gothic Studies

 Jonathan Scheick, New Jersey, professor of Psychology, Brookdale C.C., clinician.